 Central to this physiotherapy course is the development of clinical reasoning and critical appraisal of evidence-based practice particularly with respect to complex health and social care situations utilising an inter-disciplinary focus.
 These skills will be further developed through professional practice placements in contemporary settings.
 Students will focus on developing a knowledge base in physiotherapy, which is evidence-based and strongly underpinned by research.

 Central to our approach is enquiry-based learning (EBL).
 This approach to learning is intended to challenge and engage students.
 EBL enables students to take increasing control of their own learning as they progress through their degree programme.
 Moreover, it encourages students to acquire essential skills which are highly valued in graduates namely: creativity, independence, team-working, goal-setting and problem-solving.

-Typically University classroom based activities will compromise of approximately 15 to 20 hours of face to face contact per week.
-This decreases in year 3 as students become more autonomous learners responsible for their own dissertation projects.
+If you choose to study full time, you will typically have 15 to 20 hours of face to face contact per week.
+This decreases in year 3 as you become a more autonomous learner responsible for your own dissertation projects.
 All placements are full time.

 Outside of taught sessions, you will be expected to undertake further reading around the subjects you are studying and complete coursework assessments that include preparing for placement, reading published journal articles, scientific writing and preparing posters or presentations for assessment.

 We have hard-copy and electronic textbooks as part of the reading list for modules that you can access from the Information Learning Services website from anywhere, and academic staff will also direct you to relevant sources to support your learning.